What is Sum Assured & How is it Different from Sum Insured?

 If you have been planning to purchase an insurance policy, you must have heard about another term - "sum insured".
 Unlike sum assured that is paid to the beneficiary upon the untimely demise of the insured, sum insured is the maximum amount that a policyholder can claim once a year for any insured event.

-For example, the sum insured for a health insurance is the maximum amount the insurer will pay for your medical expenses that are covered by the policy.
+For example, the sum insured for health insurance is the maximum amount the insurer will pay for your medical expenses that are covered by the policy.

 It is pretty common to get confused between sum assured and sum insured.
 However, these two are significantly different from each other and have entirely different purposes.